greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ssc-monthly-business-review-prep_1_1.md

 ---
 title: GitLab Dedicated Monthly Business Review Prep
 description: Enable GitLab Dedicated Support Stable Counterparts to prep for the Monthly Business Review in Support.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ssc-monthly-business-review-prep_1_1/
+linkTitle: GitLab Dedicated Monthly Business Review Prep
+type: docs
 ---

 Each month, the Support Stable Counterparts (SSCs) prepare information for use in GitLab Support's Monthly Business Review (MBR).
 This handbook pages documents what steps a GitLab Dedicated SSC should take to prepare the notes for GitLab Dedicated for any given MBR.
 Any GitLab Dedicated SSC can lead MBR coordination.